jlpteaching/ECS154B/lab1/lab1.md

 This table is from the RISC-V User-level ISA Specification v2.2, page 104.
 You can find the same information in Chapter 2 of the Specification, Chapter 2 of the RISC-V reader, or in the front of the Computer Organization and Design book.

-The ALU control takes four inputs: `add` and `immediate` which come from the control unit (you will implement this in the next lab), and `funct7` and `funct3` which come from the instruction.
+The ALU control takes four inputs:
+- `add` and `immediate`, which come from the control unit (you will implement this in the next lab)
+- `funct7` and `funct3`, which come from the instruction

-You can ignore the `add` and `immediate` for now, assume it is always `false`.
+You can ignore the `add` and `immediate` for now, assume both are always `false`.

 Given these inputs, you must generate the correct output on the operation wire.
 The template code from `src/main/scala/components/alucontrol.scala` is shown below.